willjwon/issue-template-example/.github/ISSUE_TEMPLATE/untriaged.md

 ---
 name: Untriaged
-about: Write a request without using a form.
+about: Submit an issue without using a form.
 title: ''
 labels: 'untriaged'
 ---